zoraaroz/global-weather-data/README.md

 ### Description
 This is a project created during the Udacity Nanodegree course "Data Analyst".
-Global weather data is compared to weather data from Berlin.
+Global weather data is compared to weather data from different European cities.